-Kong: Skull Island, directed by Jordan Vogt-Roberts, opens in theaters March 10.
-2017.
+Kong: Skull Island, directed by Jordan Vogt-Roberts, opened in theaters March 10, 2017; available for home viewing July 18, 2017.
 It runs 120 minutes, and stars the Tom Hiddleston, Brie Larson, Samuel L. Jackson, John Goodman, John C. Reilly, Shea Whigham, Jason Mitchell, Tian Jing, Corey Hawkins.
 Watch the trailer for Kong: Skull Island here.

 Jeff Huston is a writer/director/editor for Steelehouse Productions, a film & video production company in Tulsa, Oklahoma.
 He also publishes a movie blog that can be found at icantunseethatmovie.com, and is a member of the Oklahoma Film Critics Circle.
 In 2015, his short film Pink Shorts was a finalist in HBO's Project Greenlight competition, and was one of six winners in that show's online "Greenie Awards."